lynnaloo/go-away-kitty/README.md

 > :feet: :crying_cat_face: Serverless functions for dealing with kitty detections.

-> Kitty sightings with images can now be processed with AWS Rekognition!
+> Kitty sightings with images can now be processed with AI!

 ## Install

-With [node](https://nodejs.org/) installed, install the Serverless Architecture:
+With [node](https://nodejs.org/) installed, install the Serverless Architecture (and OpenWhisk Extension):

 ```
-$ npm i -g serverless
+$ npm i -g serverless serverless-openwhisk
 ```

 Clone this repository